Holographic complexity of conformal fields in global de Sitter spacetime: Discussion

-There remain several open questions and avenues of further investigations.
+There remain several open questions and interesting avenues of further investigations.
 In particular, it would be interesting to understand how notions such as the Lloyd bound should be reformulated, or possibly modified, in de Sitter spacetime where the number of degrees of freedom is exponentially increasing, i.e. does the exponential growth of complexity with time continue forever or is there some saturation level here as well arising from quantum mechanical uncertainty bounds.
 Our universe is of course asymptotically de Sitter, it would be more realistic to consider holographic complexity for FLRW type spacetimes \cite{Rangamani:2015qga}.
-More broadly, extending our analysis to include black holes in the de Sitter boundary, i.e. studying a CFT at finite temperature (and finite chemical potential) in global de Sitter.
+More broadly, extending our analysis to include black holes in the de Sitter boundary, i.e. studying a CFT at finite temperature (and rotation or finite chemical potential) in global de Sitter.
 That analysis will shed further light on the interplay between cosmological horizons in the boundary, black hole horizons in the bulk geometry, via the probe of quantum computational complexity.
 A further outstanding issue is use the dS/CFT correspondence \cite{Strominger:2001pn, Witten:2001kn, Maldacena:2002vr} directly by using schemes wherein quantum complexity is computed directly from the de Sitter Wheeler-de Witt wavefunction given by the appropriate dual CFT partition function \cite{Chakraborty:2023yed}.
 Yet another approach, which we plan to look at in a future follow-up work is exploiting the dS-dS set up \cite{Lewkowycz:2019xse} where the CFT dual to de Sitter space quantum gravity can be obtained from a well-defined $T\overline{T}$ deformation of the usual large $N$ CFT dual to quantum gravity in Anti de Sitter spacetime.
 For this exercise, one needs to study how holographic complexity behaves under holographic RG flows which are the bulk counterpart of $T\overline{T}$ deformation.
 This will also allow us to make contact with out previous work on complexity of little string theories \cite{Chakraborty:2020fpt,Katoch:2022hdf} obtained by $T\overline{T}$ deforming the worldsheet CFT in AdS.
 Another approach which is enormously promising for quantum theory in curved (dS) spacetimes is that using the von Neumann algebra of observables \cite{Chandrasekaran:2022cip, Liu:2025krl}.
 In \cite{Leutheusser:2025zvp} volume of spatial slices were interpreted in terms of the subalgebra based measure, namely the ``index of inclusion" which the authors have remarked bears close resemblance with complexity - one can pursue this connection further.
-Finally, one can consider holographic subregion complexity in de Sitter, for both spacelike and timelike subregions following the prescription outlined in \cite{Alishahiha:2025xml}.
+Finally, one can consider holographic subregion complexity in de Sitter, for both spacelike and timelike subregions following the prescription outlined in \cite{Alishahiha:2025xml, Prihadi:2026nua}.
+In this context, it is interesting to study holographic dual of Krylov complexity\cite{Rabinovici:2023yex,Fu:2025kkh} in case of de Sitter spacetime, this has been recently studied for two dimensional de Sitter spacetime \cite{Heller:2025ddj}, while its generalization to higher dimensions remains an open problem.